 All three brands of containers (there may be some other brands available in other places, too) have the basic features that I like.
 However, when I have a choice, I prefer the Lock & Lock because there is less wasted space — particularly in how much of a lip there is on each container as shown in the photo at right — the one with the blue gasket is the Lock & Lock, the one with red is a Sterilite (Rubbermaid Lock-Its have more steeply sloped sides and waste even more space).

 While I’ve written other articles about “special” containers that I like — such as the serving/salad bowl and the egg carton — here are links to many of the everyday containers.
 While I can find some Lock & Lock containers at local stores, I find that the selection online is much better:

-- Lock & Lock on Amazon (some of the boxed sets and multi-packs are great deals compared to buying individual items)
+- Lock & Lock on Amazon (check out this multi-pack for a great deal compared to buying individual items and see related items)

 The pieces with handles are great for taking food in the dinghy — makes it much easier to hand items from one person to another!Some links above (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases.
 Learn more.